ethereum/ethereum-org-website/src/content/guides/how-to-use-a-bridge/index.md

 Make sure you are connected to the Ethereum Mainnet network.

-## 4. Specify the amount and move the funds.
+## 4. Specify the amount and move the funds

 Review the amount that you will get in return on the layer 2 network and the fees to avoid unpleasant surprises.

 ## 5. Confirm the transaction in your wallet.